 - JILL V.

-How Spaying and Neutering Make Life Better for Pets
+Spaying and Neutering Makes Life Better for Dogs and Cats

 What kind of benefits can you expect after your pet has been spayed or neutered?